flamego/flamego.dev/docs/starter-guide.md

 At this point, you should have some basic understanding of what is Flamego and how to start using it in your Go web applications.

 Starting a new journey is never easy, especially when there are a lot of new concepts and content to learn.
-Please don't be hesitate reaching out for help and have a nice day!
+Please don't hesitate reaching out for help and have a nice day!